Lima Memorial Health System Logo

 Exams and Tests

 Prenatal screening can help detect this condition.
-During the second trimester, pregnant women can have a blood test called the quadruple screen.
+During the second trimester, pregnant women can have a blood test called the quadruple screen test.
 This test screens for myelomeningocele, Down syndrome, and other congenital diseases in the baby.
 Most women carrying a baby with spina bifida will have an increased level of a protein called maternal alpha fetoprotein (AFP).

 If the quadruple screen test is positive, further testing is needed to confirm the diagnosis.